Parent article: Best Beginner Guitar Lessons

 As far as guitar lessons for kids and young beginners, I'll start with a quick list of what I'm going to recommend:

-I've built this article with my own personal touch, to highlight and recommend what I believe are some of the absolute best resources for kids guitar lessons online, without regard to affiliate income or subjective bias.
+I've built this article with my own personal touch, to highlight and recommend some of the absolute best resources for kids guitar lessons online, without regard to affiliate income or subjective bias.

-As a general practice, some of the guitar lesson sites I recommend are affiliates of GC, while others are not.
+As a general practice, some of the guitar lesson sites we recommend are affiliates of GC, while others are not.
 I don't make recommendations based on that distinction.

 When it comes to kids, I think it's particularly important that we avoid bad investments in their musical interests.
 Because a child's mind is fickle and short-tempered.
 They have little patience when it comes to waiting for something to produce results or entertain them.
-Thus, it's important that, if you're going to pay for guitar lessons for your child, you pay for the ones that are going to provide the absolute best value and return on your investment.
+Thus, if you're going to pay for guitar lessons for your child, pay for the ones that are going to provide the best value and most return on your investment.

 All six of these guitar lessons meet the following criteria: